pskfyi/minecraft-outlander-modpack/pack/design.md

   [First Industrial Revolution](https://en.wikipedia.org/wiki/Industrial_Revolution)
   except through fantastical means such as redstone and ender pearls.

 - No overhauls to the core look and feel of the vanilla game.
-No texture packs, bundled shaders, audio overhauls, etc.
+No bundled shaders, audio overhauls, etc. Only vanilla-esque texture packs should be considered.

 - Strong preference for environmental interaction in lieu of GUIs.